 Retire in Lisbon

-Lisbon boasts excellent public transportation, and modern infrastructure, making it a comfortable and convenient place to live.
-The cost of living is affordable compared to other European cities, and retirees can enjoy various activities and amenities, from museums and theaters to street fairs and festivals.
+Lisbon features excellent public transport and modern infrastructure, making it a comfortable place to live.
+Living costs are affordable compared to other European destinations, allowing retirees to enjoy activities like museums, theaters, and festivals.

 Retire in Porto

-Porto is Portugal's second city but is by no means a lesser option.
-It offers retirees a charming and lively lifestyle in a beautiful and historic setting.
-The city is known for its stunning architecture, rich cultural heritage, delicious cuisine, and famous Port wine.
+Porto is Portugal's second city, offering retirees a vibrant lifestyle in a historic setting.
+Renowned for its stunning architecture, rich culture, delicious cuisine, and famous Port wine, Porto is a delightful option.

 Retire in Braga